 Like many sauces out there, Carnival does not have an official rating on the Scoville scale.
 However, we have tried many, many hot sauces and can put forward our best guess.

-Given the ingredients, we would guess that Carnival hot sauce comes in around 100,000 – 150,000 SHUs on the Scoville scale.
-This lands it around the same level of Pepper Norths Stargazer Hot Sauce.
+Given the ingredients, we would guess that Carnival hot sauce comes in around 100,000-150,000 SHUs on the Scoville scale.
+This lands it around the same level of eating a fresh habanero pepper.

 The burn from Carnival is long-lasting and even-tempered with a familiar habanero-type sting.
-Scotch bonnets are known for having a citrusy, tropical flavor and a smooth burn and it really shines through in this hot sauce.
+Scotch bonnets are known for having a citrusy, tropical flavor and a smooth burn, both of which really shine through in this hot sauce.
 This one will certainly make you sweat!

 Carnival Hot Sauce Consistency

 Gene is known for making sauces on the thicker side.
 He has yet to make a ‘splashy’ hot sauce, and tends to prefer chunky sauces with some real body.
-Carnival is thick, but thanks to the sweetness, it pours well.
+Carnival is thick, but it still it pours well out of the bottle.
 No smacking the bottle to coax the sauce out.

 There are visible seeds and pepper chunks throughout the sauce.
-This is noticeable when eaten straight off a spoon – and we like it!
+This is noticeable when eaten straight off a spoon, and I like it!
 As a result, Carnival feels more substantial than many hot sauces, with a fresh homemade character.

 Where To Buy Carnival Hot Sauce

-At the time of writing this, Carnival hot sauce is available on Amazon here with free Prime shipping.
+At the time of writing this, Carnival hot sauce is available on Amazon.
 We’ve found this to be the cheapest way to access the sauce, given that most other sites will charge extra for shipping.

-You can also shop directly on the Karma Sauce website if you prefer to order from the source and support Karma!
+You can also shop directly on the Karma Sauce website if you prefer to order from the source and support Karma directly!

-Karma Sauce co is quickly becoming a favorite sauce maker in our (ever growing) collection.
-Carnival hot sauce is a fantastic take on the scotch bonnets and fatalii peppers and deserves a spot in your fridge.
-If you like it super spicy with a tropical, Latin flare, Carnival is well worth the price!
+Karma Sauce Co. is quickly becoming a favorite sauce maker in our (ever growing) collection.
+Carnival hot sauce is a fantastic take on scotch bonnets and other hot peppers and deserves a spot in your fridge.
+If you like it super spicy with a tropical flair, Carnival is well worth the price!